Executive Council Guidelines

 This role is not always called for.
 In 1996, the MLA misclassified the Society as an “affiliate organization,” rather than an “allied organization,” thus reducing us to one MLA special session slot.
 Correcting this error required a few phone calls.
 At other times, it can be quite demanding.
 For example, when the Society severed its ties with Eastern Michigan University, a sustained dispute arose over the relationship of our membership list to the subscription list of “The Journal of Narrative Technique,” which resulted in prolonged correspondence.
 These matters, for the most part, cannot be anticipated.

 Occasionally the Secretary-Treasurer/Editor of Narrative will request authorization for the spending of the Society’s funds, e.g., for the purchase of a printer for the journal (as happened in 2006).
-The President should exercise his/her/their judgment about either approving the funds or asking the Council to vote on the request.
+The President should exercise their judgment about either approving the funds or asking the Council to vote on the request.

 FUTURE CONFERENCES

-A standing Conference Committee will include two 2 people who will serve staggered two-year terms.
+A standing Conference Committee will include two people who will serve staggered two-year terms.
 The first committee would have one person who serves just one year and one who serves two (if the person who serves one year wants to get back in the rotation, they would be encouraged to do so).
-This committee will be charged with organizing the conference, taking advantage of the affordances of our new website, etc., and the member in their second year will be the point person/main coordinator.
+This committee will be charged with organizing the conference, taking advantage of the affordances of the ISSN website, etc., and the member in their second year will be the point person/main coordinator.
 With staggered terms, knowledge will be handed down from year to year.
 In years when the Conference is exclusively virtual, this Committee will be sufficient.
 In years when the Conference uses a hybrid in-person, on-line format, the Committee can add members from the institution hosting the in-person portion of the program.

 The Conference liaison is charged with recruiting members to serve on the committee with the goal of lining up membership for a four-year period.
 Thus, after recruiting 2 people for the first year and another 3 to serve in the subsequent 3 years, the liaison will recruit one person per year.